nhanb/old.hi.imnhan.com/content/bypass-rmit-domain-blocker-to-watch-hdviet.md

 One thing worth noting about hdviet: The video is not served as 1 single file, it is instead chopped into multiple parts, which are loaded in order.
-Therefore, our first job is to automatically replace `v-01.vn-hd.com` with the IP in all of the request.
+Therefore, our first job is to automatically replace `v-01.vn-hd.com` with the IP in all of the requests.

 ## Twisted proxy